bp2008/SSL-Certificate-Maker/README.md

 In this screenshot, I have instructed my computer to trust "My Very Trustworthy Certificate Authority".
 Then I signed another certificate "MyESXiServer" with it, and now both are trusted.

 ![Trusted Certificate Chain](https://i.imgur.com/8tVWpbr.png)

-If you want computers outside of your direct control to trust your certificates, you are in the wrong place.
-You need to use a globally-trusted certificate authority like [LetsEncrypt - Free SSL/TLS Certificates](https://letsencrypt.org/) which is a more complicated process and requires you to register the domain names you wish to secure.

 ## Converting .cer and .key to .pfx, and vice-versa